LJTian/kubebuilder-cn/docs/book/src/cronjob-tutorial/gvks.md

 }
 ```

-or properly look up the group version when we go to submit a `&CronJob{}`
+or properly look up the group-version when we go to submit a `&CronJob{}`
 in an update.

 [kubernetes-extend-api]: https://kubernetes.io/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definitions/